 Our Chicago Hydrocephalus attorneys often try cases that involve the needless injury of our clients due to a simple failure to provide timely treatment.
 When hydrocephalus is detected and treated in a prompt manner, it is possible to mitigate or prevent the brain damage that occurs from the buildup of pressure inside of the brain.
 Patients who are suffering from this condition undergo a rather complex procedure in which a shunt is created inside of the head to remove excess fluid and prevent the buildup of pressure.

-A hole is drilled into the skull and a system of tubes, catheters and a pressure activated valve and reservoir system is created to remove excessive fluid from the brain as it begins to build up.
+A hole is drilled into the skull and a system of tubes, catheters, and a pressure activated valve and reservoir system is created to remove excess fluid from the brain as it begins to build up.
 The valve is designed to activate when the pressure inside of the skull reaches an unsafe level and the system then flushes the fluid buildup, decreasing the pressure buildup in the process.
 This system is not perfect and the shunt must be monitored and tested on a regular basis to ensure it is working properly.
 Additionally, patients with this condition should be monitored regularly for symptoms of excessive pressure inside of the skull.

 A Doctor’s Duty to Diagnose

 Many medical injuries are preventable and patients should not be held financially responsible for the mistakes of their physicians.
-When a doctor misses a diagnosis, he or she is liable to provide compensation for the medical treatment of any injuries or medical complications that have resulted from the failed diagnosis.
-The compensation that the victim is entitled to includes the cost of medical care, loss of income or financial opportunity, out of pocket expenses, pain and suffering and the long term economic impact of any conditions that may have resulted from the error.
+When a doctor misses a diagnosis, he or she is liable to provide compensation for the medical treatment of any injuries or medical complications that have resulted from a failed diagnosis.
+The compensation that the victim is entitled to include the cost of medical care, loss of income or financial opportunity, out of pocket expenses, pain and suffering and the long-term economic impact of any conditions that may have resulted from the error.
 Caring for children with developmental or neurological conditions can be financially taxing and parents should never be forced to bear this financial burden in addition to the pain of watching their children struggle.